dekarrin/ictiobus/docs/fishi-usage.md

 Lexers provided by Ictiobus have a simple state mechanism.
 By default, they will only use the default state and are effectively stateless.
-State functionality is invoked by using the `%stateshift` and/or `%state` directive.
+State functionality is invoked by using the `%stateshift` and/or `%state` directives.
 A lexer in a given state will use all specifications defined for that state as well as all of those defined for the default state.
-A stateful lexer does not use a stack for its states and retains no information of the prior states it was in when it swaps states.
+A stateful lexer does not use a stack for its states and retains no information about the prior states it was in when it swaps states.

 The `%` character has special meaning within FISHI and in particular in